Bayesian Projection of Extant Refugee and Asylum Seeker Populations: Discussion

 A basic assumption of any statistical forecasting method is that the future will be in some way similar to the past.
-In this work, this assumption manifests itself in the model specification that assumes current refugee crises will follow a similar shape to previous crises.
-However, the underlying dynamics of forced displacement may change in the future in ways that fundamentally change refugee population trends.
+In this work, this assumption manifests itself in the model specification that assumes current growth and decline periods will follow a similar shape to previous episodes.
+However, the underlying dynamics driving refugee and asylums seeker dynamics may change in the future in ways that fundamentally change refugee population trends.
 Global climate change is a prominent example of a factor that may drive future displacement in ways that differ from past causes of displacement \citep{piguet2011}.
 Uncertainty estimates from our modeling approach, however, are conditional on the model specification and do not incorporate uncertainty in how displacement dynamics may change in the future.
 As such, while credible intervals from our approach appear to be relatively well-calibrated in the projection horizons considered in the validation exercises, there is no guarantee that the model specification will lead to good performance in the long term.